bdunnette/tryton-admin-manual/basic_config.rst

 Creating a Company
 ------------------
-The wizard to create a company starts.
+The wizard to create a :term:`company` starts.
 This "company" will be the organisation for which you will use the Tryton system.

 The company submodule extends the party module and add several fields: the currency, the list of